sern-handler/website/src/content/docs/blog/railway-deploy.md

 In this guide, I'll be showing you how to deploy your sern bot with [Railway](https://railway.app/).

 This guide assumes you have a sern bot already set up and ready to deploy.
-If you don't, you can follow the [Getting Started](/blog/getting-started) guide to set up your bot.
+If you don't, you can follow the [walkthrough](/v3/guide/walkthrough/new-project) to set up your bot.

 ## GitHub Repository